inspec/inspec/docs/inputs.md

 ### How does Input precedence work?

-####
+#### Simple Precedence

 Briefly,

-{ cli input-file, kitchen-inspec, audit-cookbook } > metadata > inline DSL
+( cli-input-file or kitchen-inspec or audit-cookbook ) > metadata > inline DSL

 In addition, for inherited profiles,

 wrapper metadata > dependency metadata

 This lets you override input values on the command line, as well as override child profile inline values from the parent profile.
-This matches the general behavior of InSPec v3, while also making some edge cases easier to reason about.
+This matches the general behavior of InSpec v3, while also making some edge cases easier to reason about.

 #### The Details of Input Precedence